fredgj/mom/README.rst

 Mom
 ===

-Mom is a python module that contains one single decorator called decorate, but this is also a powerful decorator.
+Mom is a python module that contains one single decorator called decorate_with, but this is also a powerful decorator.
 It's every decorators mom.

 In the future I might add more meta stuff here, but at the moment I just need